Leopoldo Brenes

-Leopoldo José Brenes Solórzano ([le.oˈpol.do xoˈse ˈβɾenes soˈloɾsano]; born 7 March 1949, in Ticuantepe) is a Nicaraguan prelate of the Catholic Church who has been archbishop of Managua since 2005.
+Leopoldo José Brenes Solórzano ([le.oˈpol.do xoˈse ˈβɾenes soˈloɾsano]; born 7 March 1949) is a Nicaraguan prelate of the Catholic Church who has been Archbishop of Managua since 2005.
 He was made a cardinal in 2014.
-He was an auxiliary bishop of Managua from 1988 to 1991 and bishop of Matagalpa from 1991 to 2005.
+He was an auxiliary bishop in Managua from 1988 to 1991 and Bishop of Matagalpa from 1991 to 2005.

 Biography

-Leopoldo Brenes was born in Ticuantepe on 7 March 1949.
-He studied first at Rural School of Ticuantepe, Cristóbal Rugada School of Masaya, and Escuela Normal of Managua and then continued his secondary studies at the National Institute of Masaya and at Colegio San José de Calasanz.
-He then studied philosophy at the National Seminary Nuestra Señora de Fátima of Managua; theology at the Superior Institute of Ecclesiastical Studies (ISEE), México.
-He earned a bachelor's degree in theology at the Pontifical Gregorian University in Rome and a licentiate in dogmatic theology at the Pontifical Lateran University in Rome.
+Leopoldo Brenes was born in Ticuantepe on 7 March 1949 into a poor family, one of four children born to Lilliam Solórzano Aguirre and Leo Leopoldo Brenes Flores.
+He studied at the Rural School of Ticuantepe, the Cristóbal Rugada School of Masaya, and the Escuela Normal of Managua and then continued his secondary studies at the National Institute of Masaya and at Colegio San José de Calasanz.
+He then studied philosophy at the National Seminary Nuestra Señora de Fátima of Managua and theology in Mexico at the Superior Institute of Ecclesiastical Studies (ISEE).
+He earned a bachelor's degree in theology at the Pontifical Gregorian University and a licentiate in dogmatic theology at the Pontifical Lateran University.
 He was ordained a deacon on 13 January 1974.